Yeonhova/Purple-Boomerang-Profreshers/README.md

 The recursive abstraction can find the boolean value of the statement “it is possible to get from the starting position to treasure?”, starting with the next step in a cardinal direction.
+If the recursive case exhausts without returning any trues, return a false.
 ## Base Cases
 If the current step has a treasure (when the explorer is on the treasure), then the statement in the problem has a boolean value of true.

-If the explorer is on the wall, then the statement in the problem has a boolean value of false.
+If the value for islegal for the current position returns false (if the explorer is not on a stepping stone), then the statement in the problem has a boolean value of false.

 ## English or Pseudocode Description of Algorithm

-When I am asked for the solution to a maze problem, the Recursive Abstraction can provide the boolean value of the statement in the problem, starting with the next step in a cardinal direction.

-Base Case - (If base case isn’t prompted after travelling all possible (distinct) path(s), then the statement in the problem has a boolean value of false)
-If I am on a treasure,
-then the statement in the problem has a boolean value of true.
+If the current position has a treasure, // base case decision for victory! return true.

+If the the current positions is not legal, //base case decision for not a stepping stone! return false.

+ else //recursive case

+  walk North
+    and invoke the recursive abstraction

+  walk East
+    and invoke the recursive abstraction

+  walk South
+    and invoke the recursive abstraction

+  walk West
+    and invoke the recursive abstraction

+  return false //End

 ## Class(es), with fields and methods

 ## Version *n* wish list